 If you have sensitive skin, we recommend opting for a minimalistic paraben-free skincare routine to minimise the risk of skin prone to irritation.
 Read on for some specially selected recommendations from our Toleriane range, designed with a minimum of ingredients for sensitive skin.

-Our Toleriane Ultra Light Sensitive Moisturiser provides long lasting comfort to easily irritated skin.
-This hydrating moisturiser is formulated with Neurosensine to help visibly reduce redness and is also allergy tested.
+Our Toleriane Dermallergo Fluid Lightweight Moisturiser provides long lasting comfort to easily irritated skin.
+This hydrating face moisturiser is formulated with Neurosensine to help visibly reduce redness and is also allergy tested.

-The eye area can be especially sensitive, which is why our Toleriane Ultra Eye Contour Sensitive Cream is formulated with skin prone to irritation in mind.
+The eye area can be especially sensitive, which is why our Toleriane Dermallergo Eye Cream For Sensitive Skin is formulated with skin prone to irritation in mind.
 This eye cream has ultra-light, non-comedogenic texture combined with intense moisturising properties.
 This formula is also enriched with niacinamide to help comfort sensitive skin.